skt680/azurearcsqlmilevelup/modules/aks-deployment.md

 	az account list-locations -o table
     ```

-4. Create Resource Group (if the resource group already exists it will modify it but not delete any resources)
+4. Create Resource Group (if you reuse an existing resource group it will modify any metadata but not delete any existing resources)

     ```text
 	az group create --name <RG Name> --location <Region>